Tower Green: Location

 Tower Green is an open space located south of the Chapel Royal of St. Peter ad Vincula.
 Beheading in the privacy of the Tower Green was considered a privilege of rank; the executed were spared insults from jeering crowds, and the monarch was spared bad publicity.
 Other prisoners in the tower were executed in public on Tower Hill, just outside the fortress, or at Tyburn on the other side of the city.
-In the middle of the green is a small square plot paved with granite, which shows the site commonly believed to be the spot on which stood the scaffold on which private executions took place.
+In the middle of the green, a small square plot is paved with granite, which shows the site commonly believed to be the spot on which stood the scaffold on which private executions took place.
 The granite paving was specially created by order of Queen Victoria.

 There is dispute that the memorial site is actually the scaffold site.
 It appears that there are sources that indicate that the site of the current memorial is merely a spot incorrectly pointed out to Queen Victoria, by an unknowing Yeoman Warder, when she inquired about the scaffold site during a visit to the Tower.
-Other sources describe Anne Boleyn's final walk to the scaffold, at a location on the current parade ground, between the White Tower and the entrance to the current Waterloo Barracks (not built until 1845).
+Other sources describe Anne Boleyn's final walk to the scaffold, at a location on the current parade ground, between the White Tower and the entrance to the Waterloo Block built in 1845.